Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Application to geospatial data

 \subsection{Voting data}

-In this section, we perform a similar analysis using election data.
-We obtained voter data for six Presidential elections ($2000$--$2020$) from the MIT Election Data + Science Lab~\cite{HarvardElections2018}.
+In this section, we perform a complementary analysis using U.S.~election data instead of just demorgraphic data.
+We use county vote totals for six Presidential elections ($2000$--$2020$) from the MIT Election Data + Science Lab~\cite{HarvardElections2018}.
 For each dual graph, we define our functions $f$ and $g$ as follows: